IanShepard/VisitorCollectionTool/Documentation/Deployment.md

 Visitor Collection Tools runs on an Apache server.
 If you already have an Apache server running goto Install and Updates

 If you do not have a server or want to start a new one, then you will need to use XAMPP.
-Download and install [XAMPP](https://www.apachefriends.org/index.html) onto the server device.
-It is suggested to use default installation settings. htdocs is a folder which can run the code and make it available on the network.
+Download and install [xampp](https://www.apachefriends.org/index.html) onto the server device.
+It is suggested to use default installation settings.
+C:/xampp/htdocs is there server root folder where you put all of the files for web pages and any files that support those web pages.

 ## Install and Updates